tokentranslator-group/itra-libs/README.md

 # itra-libs

-&nbsp; Several usefull components wrapped with React.
+&nbsp; Several useful components wrapped with React.
-Supports of views/react separated event driven behavior through common stacks in decentrilized manner.
+Supports of views/react separated event driven behavior through common stacks in decentralized manner.
  To simplify control the latter make use of internal data protocol.

-More detailed doc will be available soon on [tra-doc page]()
+More detailed doc will be available soon on [tra-doc page](https://tra-doc.readthedocs.io/en/latest/components/itra/itra-libs/)

 # Compositions: